shishirpandey18/Database-Security/README.md

-Medical Appointment & Records System – Database Setup
+Database Set-Up Medical Appointment and Records System.

-This repository contains the PostgreSQL database scripts and helper files for the Medical Appointment & Records System used in our Database Security project.
+This repository is where we kept the PostgreSQL database scripts and helper file of the Medical Appointment and Records System which we applied in our project Database Security.

-The database is called medicaldb and models:

-Users and roles (patients, doctors, pharmacist, admin)

-Patients and doctors

-Appointments and medical records

-Prescriptions

-Billing

-Simple audit logs

-1. Files in this package
+The database is called medicaldb; it represents a small healthcare clinic system, whose main feature is the emphasis on the secure data storage, access control, encryption, and backup.

-SQL scripts
+SQL Scripts

-01_create_database.sql

-Creates an empty database medicaldb.

-Grants basic privileges to postgres (and optionally to project members).
+01 createdatabase.sql
+- This is the creation of the medicaldb.
+- Gives the PostgreSQL superuser base privileges.

 02_schema_data_checks.sql

-Drops existing tables (commented out by default).

-Creates all tables: users, patients, doctors, pharmacists, appointments, medical_records, prescriptions, billing, audit_logs.

-Inserts realistic sample data (10 patients, 5 doctors, 1 pharmacist, 1 admin, appointments, records, prescriptions, billing, audit entries).

-Contains a set of SELECT queries at the end to quickly verify data and relationships.

-Other project files (if present)

-02_erd_diagram.png – ERD-style diagram of the schema.

-05_roles_and_permissions.sql – Access control / RBAC script (for Part 4 of the project).

-2. Prerequisites

-PostgreSQL 16 (or compatible PostgreSQL version).

-A database superuser account (usually postgres).

-pgAdmin 4 or access to the psql command-line client.

-The steps below work both on Linux and Windows as long as PostgreSQL is installed.

-3. How to create and load the database
-Step 1 – Create the empty database

-Option A – Using pgAdmin

--Connect to your PostgreSQL server as a superuser (e.g. postgres).
--Open Query Tool on database postgres (not medicaldb).
--Open the file 01_create_database.sql and execute it.
--You should now see a new database medicaldb under Databases.

-Option B – Using psql

-	psql -U postgres -d postgres -f 01_create_database.sql

-Step 2 – Create tables and insert sample data

-Connect to the medicaldb database:
--In pgAdmin: right-click medicaldb → Connect → Query Tool.
--In psql: psql -U postgres -d medicaldb.

-Open and execute 02_schema_data_checks.sql PART_1 and PART_2

-The script will:

--(Optionally) drop old tables if you uncomment the DROP TABLE lines at the top.
--Create all schema objects.
--Insert sample users, patients, doctors, appointments, medical records, prescriptions, billing, and audit logs.

-Step 3 - Quick checks
-use PART_3 to Run a set of SELECT queries at the end to verify the counts and relationships.

-Expected values:
--users: 17
--patients: 10
--doctors: 5
--pharmacists: 1
--appointments: 10
--medical_records: 10
--prescriptions: 5
--billing: 10
--audit_logs: 3

-You can also run the other queries in the script to inspect:

--Appointments joined with patients and doctors -Medical records joined with patients
--Billing entries per patient
--Audit logs with actor usernames
+- Drops by default (option) existing tables.
+- Creates all schema objects: users, patients, doctors, pharmacists, appointments, medical_records, prescriptions, billing, audit_logs

+03_Puts realistic sample data in:
+10 patients
+5 doctors
+1 pharmacist
+1 admin
+appointments, medical records, prescription, billing, audit logs.Verification queries are at the end.

+Values of what should be expected after execution:
+users: 18
+patients: 10
+doctors: 5
+pharmacists: 1
+appointments: 10
+medical_records: 10
+prescriptions: 5
+billing: 10
+audit_logs: 3

+05_roles_and_permissions.sql

+Implements Role-Based Access Control (RBAC) and Row-Level Security (RLS).
+PostgreSQL group roles:
+1.role_patient
+2.role_doctor
+3.role_pharmacist
+4.role_admin
+5.role_system
+-Default PUBLIC privileges are revoked.
+-Least-privilege permissions are granted per role.
+-Row-Level Security (RLS) is enabled on sensitive tables.
+-Policies ensure users can access only their own data where applicable.
+-A helper function sets session context for RLS enforcement.

+Security Features

+1.Access Control
+-Implemented using PostgreSQL roles and privileges.
+-Row-Level Security policies restrict access to rows based on user context.
+-No direct table access for unauthorized roles.

+Encryption at Rest
+-Uses PostgreSQL pgcrypto extension.
+-Sensitive fields are encrypted using symmetric encryption: medical_records.diagnosis, medical_records.treatment_notes, patients.contact_info
+-Encryption uses pgp_sym_encrypt.
+-Decryption requires an explicit key using pgp_sym_decrypt.

+This ensures sensitive medical and personal data is unreadable at rest.

+Backup & Recovery
+-Logical backups are created using pg_dump.

+Backup example:pg_dump medicaldb > backups/medicaldb_backup.sql

+Restore example: psql medicaldb < backups/medicaldb_backup.sql

+Backups preserve encrypted data and full schema structure.

+Demonstration
+A short video demonstrates:
+Encrypted data stored in database tables
+Controlled decryption using the correct encryption key Role-based access restrictions
+Backup creation and verification

+No frontend or login page is included; all security is enforced at the database level.

+Prerequisites
+1.PostgreSQL 16 (or compatible version)
+2.PostgreSQL superuser (e.g. postgres)
+3.psql or pgAdmin 4

+Setup Instructions

+Step 1 – C

+reate the database
+Using psql: psql -U postgres -d postgres -f 01_create_database.sql

+Using pgAdmin:
+•Connect as superuser.
+•Open Query Tool on database postgres.
+•Execute 01_create_database.sql.

+Step 2 – Create schema and insert data
+•Connect to medicaldb and execute:
+•02_schema_data_checks.sql

+Step 3 – Apply access control

+•Execute:05_roles_and_permissions.sql

+Step 4 – Verify

+Run the verification queries included in the scripts to confirm:
+•Data is present
+•Access restrictions are enforced
+•Encrypted fields are unreadable without decryption

+-This project focuses on database-level security, not application development.
+-Authentication is simulated using PostgreSQL roles and session variables.
+-The design follows security best practices covered in class.